A complete guide to Zendesk ticket type

 An example of AI-powered triage in Zendesk, showing how the system predicts and suggests the correct Zendesk ticket type automatically.

-How AI triage goes beyond the basic ticket type
+How AI triage enhances the Zendesk ticket type

-One of the biggest pluses is that eesel AI learns from all your past tickets.
-From the moment you connect it, it starts to understand your unique issues, your company’s tone, and how your team has successfully handled similar problems before.
-This means you don’t have to spend weeks building and testing a mountain of manual rules.
+One of the great features of eesel AI is that it learns from your team's historical data.
+From the moment you connect it, it begins to understand your unique business context and how your team handles different issues, helping you maintain a consistent tone and workflow without complex manual rules.

-Just think about the time it would take to set up dozens of conditional fields and triggers in Zendesk.
-Now, compare that to getting started with eesel AI.
-The setup is completely self-serve and includes a one-click integration for your Zendesk account.
-You can connect it and start running simulations on your past tickets in just a few minutes.
-This gives you a clear, data-driven forecast of how much time you’ll save before you ever turn it on for live tickets.
+Setting up advanced automation in Zendesk is made even easier with eesel AI.
+The setup is self-serve and includes a one-click integration for your Zendesk account.
+You can connect it and start running simulations on your past tickets in just a few minutes, giving you a data-driven look at the efficiency gains you can expect in 2026.

 Get full control over your workflows

-With eesel AI, you’re no longer stuck with dropdown menus.
-You can build specific, content-aware automations that handle the subtle differences in real customer conversations.
+With eesel AI, you can build specific, content-aware automations that handle the subtle differences in customer conversations.

 A screenshot showing the workflow automation builder in Zendesk, illustrating how to set up rules for a Zendesk ticket type.